 (a) The articles of incorporation shall set forth:

-(A) For any breach of the director's duty or loyalty to the corporation or its members;
+(A) For any breach of the director's duty of loyalty to the corporation or its members;

-(B) For acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; or
+(B) For acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; or

-(C) For any transaction from which the director derived an improper personal benefit, and also including any provision which under this chapter is required or permitted to be set forth in the bylaws.
+(C) For any transaction from which the director derived an improper personal benefit, and also including any provision that under this chapter is required or permitted to be set forth in the bylaws.

 (7) The name and residence or business address of each incorporator.

 (b) It is not necessary to set forth in the articles of incorporation any of the corporate powers enumerated in this chapter.

 (c) Unless the articles of incorporation provide that a change in the number of directors shall be made only by amendment to the articles of incorporation, a change in the number of directors made by amendment to the bylaws is controlling.
 In all other cases, whenever a provision of the articles of incorporation is inconsistent with a bylaw, the provision of the articles of incorporation is controlling.

 (P.L.
 1984, ch.
 380, § 1; P.L.
 1984, ch.
 444, § 1; P.L.
 1987, ch.
 472, § 1; P.L.
 2018, ch.
 346, § 6.)